-QUALITY ASSURANCE SPECIALIST III.
+QUALITY ASSURANCE SPECIALIST III

-This is independent and professional work in planning, developing, and administering a quality assurance program in a Human Services program.
+This is independent and professional work in planning, developing, and administering a quality assuran6e program in an area mental health program, regional mental retardation center or psychiatric hospital.
 Work involves providing technical assistance and consultation to management and staff on interpretation and application of quality of care standards and certification requirements.
 Work also involves developing assessment tools/data collection methods, integrating these with patient care and administrative records systems in order to identify service delivery/compliance problems, and participating in the alteration of records systems as necessary.
 Employees are responsible for the timely recognition of service delivery/compliance issues, advising management and staff during the development of a corrective action plan, monitoring the implementation of the plan, and representing the facility in negotiations with certification agencies.
 Work may include supervision of medical records and/or other key functions which are key components of the quality assurance process.
 Employees normally report to the facility director.